Treatment for GI Bleeding

 • inject medicines into the bleeding site

-• treat the bleeding site and surrounding tissue with a heat probe, an electric current, or a laser
+• treat the bleeding site and surrounding tissue with an electric current to burn and seal the bleeding blood vessel

-During an angiogram, a radiologist can inject medicines or other materials into blood vessels to stop some types of bleeding.
+During an angiography, a doctor inserts a catheter into your blood vessels.
+The doctor can inject medicines or other materials through the catheter to stop some types of bleeding.

 Medicines